 This is your chance to visit a High Performance Centre and see elite Australian athletes "at work".

 We host more than 100 secondary and primary schools annually.
 Sporting clubs and corporations also visit our facility.

-- careers- our insights into finding a job in the sports world
+- Careers in Sport - our insights into finding a job in the sports industry

 A modest amount of physical activity and testing is involved.

 Touring groups are exposed to our "BeFitBeWell" philosophy linking physical activity and good nutrition with wellness.

 Visitors are also placed on Watt Bike to measure their power output and compare themselves to an Olympic Track Cyclist.